keelezibel/keelezibel.github.io/data_analytics/_posts/2017-07-23-DigitRecogniser.md

 layout: single
 title: Digit Recogniser using Keras
 categories: data_analytics
-tags: keras, deep learning, image recognition
+tags: keras deeplearning imagerecognition
 header:
   overlay_image: /assets/posts/2017-07-23-DigitRecogniser/digits.png
   exerpt: ""
 ---

+This post is based on a tutorial: Optimizing Neural Networks using Keras (with Image recognition case study) from [Analytics Vidhya](https://www.analyticsvidhya.com/blog/2016/10/tutorial-optimizing-neural-networks-using-keras-with-image-recognition-case-study/). <br />

 {% include toc icon="gears" title="Contents" %}

-This post is based on a tutorial: Optimizing Neural Networks using Keras (with Image recognition case study) from [Analytics Vidhya](https://www.analyticsvidhya.com/blog/2016/10/tutorial-optimizing-neural-networks-using-keras-with-image-recognition-case-study/). <br />

 # Background of Keras
 Keras is a deep learning high level library that does all the heavy lifting with an easier interface to Tensorflow or Theano as its backend.
 It